Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: CASE STUDIES

 To explain this decomposition concept using a concrete engineering design example, suppose that the complex network represents the spatial topology of a hybrid-electric vehicle powertrain; one possible subsystem could be a fluid-thermal cooling circuit.
 Each distinct circuit topology can be geometrically optimized for fair comparison, revealing how the topological features contribute to the overall system efficiency, fuel economy, thermal loss management, and other figures of merit due to physical interactions between components, interconnections, and the environment.
-The best candidate ST can then be chosen according to the desired performance requirements as in Refs~\cite{Herber2019, Peddada2019a} where same procedure was followed but for ranking different system architectures (SAs).
+The best candidate ST can then be chosen according to the desired performance requirements, as was done in Refs.~\cite{Herber2019, Peddada2019a}, where the same procedure was followed but with the goal of ranking different system architectures (SAs).
+As part of future work on this topic, we plan to investigate alternative methods, such as deep learning and pattern recognition as mentioned in Refs.~\cite{Guo2018a, Davies2021, Song2022}, to efficiently explore new topologies of large-scale systems where exhaustive enumeration of all possible topologies may not be tractable.